SatoshiumAI/satoshium-us/README.md

-# 🪐 Satoshium — Link
+# 🪐 Satoshium — U.S.

-Satoshium Link serves as the navigation and routing layer of the Satoshium Universe.
-It exists to provide simple entry points into the broader ecosystem of platforms, knowledge systems, experimental environments, infrastructure layers, and community resources.
+Satoshium.us is the future U.S. operational layer of the Satoshium ecosystem.
+This domain is intended to provide a jurisdiction-aware surface for U.S.-specific context, public policy interpretation, regulatory framing, and infrastructure explanations as the broader platform matures.

 This repository is part of the **Satoshium platform**, an experimental system exploring how decentralized intelligence, AI agents, and cryptographic infrastructure can evolve together over long time horizons.